samid737/phaser3-plugin-pathbuilder/.github/ISSUE_TEMPLATE.md

 This Issue is about (delete as applicable)

-* A bug in the API (always say which version you're using!)
+* A bug in the API (always say which Plugin & Phaser version you're using!)
 * A problem with my own code
+* A feature request

 Feel free to use A [CodePen](https://codepen.io/Samid737/pen/pLVXag) template to demo the problem.